 Nestled in the southernmost reaches of the Jefferson National Forest and not far from the Blue Ridge Parkway, Grayson Highlands State Park stands watch over Mount Rogers– Virginia's highest peak– and has access to some of the best camping, hiking, and true wild Virginia treasures.

 Grayson Highlands State Park

 Hiking, Biking, Horse-Riding, Fishing, Bouldering

 Hikers have access to nearly three miles of the famed 2150 mile Appalachian Trail that winds through the park's northern border as well as a vast network of trails; equestrians' pursuits are met by dedicated trails and connection spurs to the 52-mile Virginia Highland's Horse Trail; mountain bikers can ride miles of orchard and logging trails from either of the two park campgrounds; and anglers can choose from ten miles of sparkling mountain streams swimming with native brook and wild rainbow trout.
-If that's not enough, Grayson Highlands is considered one of the best bouldering sites in Virginia and has four main boulder fields plus three smaller ones.
+If that's not enough, Grayson Highlands State Park is considered one of the best bouldering sites in Virginia and has four main boulder fields plus three smaller ones.